What is Miss Liverpool City Region

 Along with taking part in the traditional Catwalk Style Contest, Miss

-Liverpool City Region contestants will take part in:-
+Liverpool City Region contestants will asked to take part in:-

 - Raise funds and awareness for